Skip to content

 • Maintain good communication with the concrete pump operator

-• If using rebar caps make sure to replace it if it falls off
+• If using rebar caps, make sure to replace a cap if it falls off

 • Watch for tripping hazards that can be hidden in concrete

-• When placing concrete vertical make sure you use proper fall protection
+• When placing concrete vertically, make sure you use proper fall protection

 • Power trowels need to have positive or dead man's switches only

-• If you are using chemicals to finish the concrete, make sure you read the SDS
+• If you are using chemicals to finish the concrete, make sure you read the safety data sheeet (SDS)

-• If dust is created by dried concrete watch out for silica hazard
+• If dust is created by dried concrete, take the proper precautions to protect against silica hazard

 • When pulling vertical forms, stay out of the fall areas and make sure warning signs are used